Embodied Healing – Meet Our Teaching Team

 Dr. Peter Gold

-Mind-body medicine has been the central focus of my academic and clinical career.
-My master’s thesis and doctoral dissertation both examined how the body can be used to engage, heal and transform the psyche.
+Mind-body medicine has been the central focus of Peter Gold’s academic and clinical career.
+His master’s thesis and doctoral dissertation both examined how the body can be used to engage, heal and transform the psyche.
 By working with the roots of issues – in addition to their manifestations – core dynamics are addressed and transformed so that life can be a richer, more meaningful and more fluid experience.
-My clinical work focuses on supplementing traditional talk therapy with meditative movement.
-I have a private counseling practice open to kids, adolescents, adults and couples and integrating movement into talk-therapy is my specialty
+In his clinical work, Peter focuses on supplementing traditional talk therapy with meditative movement.
+He maintains a private counseling practice open to kids, adolescents, adults and couples.
+Integrating movement into talk-therapy is his specialty.

 Kate Busby is an Oregon Medical Board Licensed Acupuncturist committed to helping people who are suffering and want to find healing.
 She believes in the original meaning of the word health, which comes from the Old English hælþ, meaning “wholeness, being whole, sound or well, integrity,” For Kate, healing doesn’t just mean alleviating symptoms.
 By definition, healing is about integration and connectedness.
 Because of this, her practice is focused on holistically treating the impacts of trauma on the body.
 She works to support a return to physiological regulation and a felt sense of safety while repairing the ways untreated shock and developmental trauma disrupt healthy physical and emotional functioning.
 She is also trained and certified in Somatic Experiencing (SE), a biophysiological method of trauma resolution created by Peter Levine, as well as Somatic Resilience and Regulation, a method of trauma healing specifically oriented towards developmental trauma created by Kathy Kain and Steve Terrell.